GerritCodeReview/gitiles/Documentation/config.md

   mode for that file.
 The link will only appear when you are browsing the file at a branch, so the commitish must start with `refs/heads/`.

+`basePath` the base path for the gitiles urls. (only applicable for dev mode.)

 > If you are using the Gerrit Gitiles plugin, this is set based on Gerrit's configuration.
 > Default: `null`, do not link `Change-Id` or show edit links.